-Professor Claire Fuller is leading a wide-ranging national stocktake of how best primary care can be supported within the emergent Integrated Care Systems (ICS).
+Professor Fuller is leading a wide-ranging national stocktake of how best primary care can be supported within the emergent Integrated Care Systems (ICS).
 The focus of the work will be on the practical next steps ICS can take as they assume a statutory footing from April 2022.

 The key lines of enquiry are: